Building a bright, sustainable future

 Darien Solar Energy Center

-The proposed Darien Solar Energy Center was announced in March 2021.
+Our purchase of the Darien Solar Energy Center was approved in December 2022.
 The facility features 250 MW of solar generation and 75 MW of battery storage.

 The project is located in Rock and Walworth counties, Wisconsin.
-We Energies and WPS would own 90% of the project, and MGE would own the other 10%.
-If approved, the project is scheduled to go into service in 2023.
+We Energies and WPS will own 90% of the project, and MGE will own the other 10%.
+The project is scheduled to go into service in 2024.

-Solar Now is a pilot program approved for up to 35 MW.
+Solar Now is a pilot program that was approved for up to 35 MW.
+The program is now at full capacity, and the Public Service Commission of Wisconsin voted to not expand it in late 2022.

 Glacier Hills Wind Park